home-assistant/hassbian-scripts/README.md

 ***
 ## Raspbian Jessie
-If this package is used with a Debian Jessie based distrbution then you need to uncomment the source repositores in  `/etc/apt/sources.list`
+If this package is used with a Debian Jessie based distribution then you need to uncomment the source repositories in  `/etc/apt/sources.list`

 ```text
 # Uncomment line below then 'apt-get update' to enable 'apt-get source'